esitarski/CyclingApps/README.md

 Score races easily, accurately and have fun!

-Runs on any device including Tablets, Mobile Phones, Laptops and Desktops.
+Runs in a browser on __any__ device including Tablets, Mobile Phones, Laptops and Desktops, iOS, Android, Windows, MacOS or Linux.

 After clicking on the link above, press __Show Help__ for details.